CUFP/cufp.org/site/2014/call-for-presentations.md

-* **Don't just be a cheerleader**: It's easy to write a rah-rah talk about how well FP worked for you, but CUFP is more interesting when the talks also cover what doesn't work.
+* **Don't just be a cheerleader**: It's easy to write a rah-rah talk about how well FP worked for you, but CUFP is more interesting when the talks also spend time on what doesn't work.
 Even when the results were all great, you should spend more time on the challenges along the way than on the parts that went smoothly.

 </div>
 </div>